MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-supported-file-formats.md

 ## Supported file formats for 3D models, images, and videos in Dynamics 365 Guides

-[!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] supports the following file formats.
+Microsoft [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] supports the following file formats for 3D models, images, and videos in the PC app.

 | Media | Supported formats | Best practice |
 |-------|-------------------|---------------|